BrokenEagle/PythonScripts/README.txt

     Have the application continue to write to or touch that file in the main execution loop to establish its heartbeat.
 Adjust the parameters on the watchdog application as necessary to restart the application when a lockup has been detected.

+  e. userreport.py

+    The program collects metrics and outputs them in various formats (CSV/JSON and Dtext) for all of the controllers on Danbooru.
+It collates them by day period, which facilitates combining various date periods dynamically, and also reduces the amount of time needed to collect the whole report in one go as it can be collected periodically as needed.